vbouchet31/vbouchet31.github.io/_posts/2022-12-15-acsf-tools-quickstart.markdown

 which contains the list of the sites with their related informations like the database details, the domains, etc. This is the file that acsf-tools will leverage to get the list of sites and basically generate the various `drush -l <site> <command>`.

-Because acsf-tools relies on a file managed by ACSF directly on the Acquia servers, it is not possible to use the drush aliases out of the box.
-To do so, most of the command accept the `--alias=application.env` option.
-Using this option will use the `drush @application.env rsync` command to download the `sites.json` file from the given alias and use it to then generate and execute the `drush @application.env -l <site> <command>` commands.

 #### ACSF Tools List command
-The first command is `acsf-tools-list` which simply list down the sites of the factory with some basic informations.
+The first command is `acsf-tools-list` which simply list down the sites of the factory with some basic information.

 ```shell
 $ drush acsf-tools-list